sig-gis/Liberia_NSC_ForestMonitoringTraining/07_class_GEE/00_agenda.md

 ---
 layout: page
-title: "4.
-Intro to GEE"
+title: "7.
+Classification with GEE"
-permalink: /04_intro_GEE
+permalink: /06_class_GEE
 has_children: True
-nav_order: 9
+nav_order: 8
 ---

-# Introduction to Google Earth Engine (GEE)
+# Classification with Google Earth Engine (GEE)

 Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.